AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Oh, there’ll be a massive economic dislocation alright starting around March 2020,” Powell said.
 “As we continue to monitor the term structure, signals indicate the source of the event to be somewhere in East Asia.”

-“The situation is bleak, the country is going to be struck by a global pandemic”
+“The situation is bleak, the country is going to be struck by a global pandemic.”

  “Sounds like we still have time, though,” Alex said hopefully.

-“We have adequate time to make precaution and I’ve tried to warn the executive branch about it.
+“We have adequate time to take precautions and I’ve tried to warn the executive branch about it.
 But unlike in the past, the current executive branch is not responding as decisively as I had hoped.
 Maybe they do not want to sow panic, but I am not sure.
 This is the first time I have operated alone and there’s only so much that being the eyes of the Republic can do.”

 “Does no one else know?”
 Williams asked.